codotronix/barick-tilefy/README.md

   config.gridCapacityPerRow = ANY_NUMBER;                       //OPTIONAL
 ```
 <br/>
-  1. config.TD: (Mandatory) This is the Tile Descriptor object we just made in the previous step.
+  1. `config.TD`: (Mandatory) This is the Tile Descriptor object we just made in the previous step.
-  2. config.btn_ID_to_Toggle_Tile_Movement: (Optional) Provide the ID of the html element which you want user to use to toggle Tile Movement / Reposition functionality ON and OFF.
+  2. `config.btn_ID_to_Toggle_Tile_Movement`: (Optional) Provide the ID of the html element which you want user to use to toggle Tile Movement / Reposition functionality ON and OFF.
-  3. config.btn_ID_to_Toggle_Tile_Resize: (Optional) Same as no. 2 but for Tile Resize functionality.
+  3. `config.btn_ID_to_Toggle_Tile_Resize`: (Optional) Same as no. 2 but for Tile Resize functionality.
-  4. config.gridCapacityPerRow: (Optional) This is a powerful configuration option.
+  4. `config.gridCapacityPerRow`: (Optional) This is a powerful configuration option.
 By this you can define the total number of grids (Small Tile) that can be placed in a row.
 The more the number the smaller will the size of tiles will be.
   **[Remember 1 grid = 1 Small Tile.
 So, Medium Tiles are 2x2 i.e 4 grids are required to place a small tile.
 Big Tiles are 4 grids wide and 4 grids high, so 4x4=16 grids are required to place a Big Tile.]**

 <br/>